 The reality is that you really have to make an effort to speak French and hone your language skills, because most people you meet (especially in the touristic areas of town), will be 100 times better at English than your French is.
 And, let’s face it, it’s all too easy to slip back into the easy familiarity of conversing in English.

-#6 Bread, patisseries, and Wine Taste better in Paris!
+#6 Bread, patisseries, and Wine Taste better while living in Paris!

 There’s this saying that goes ‘everything tastes better in Paris’.
 Okay, I don’t know if that’s actually a real saying but it’s true nonetheless.
 I don’t really know what they do to those baguettes, but they taste like a little bit of heaven.
 And don’t even get me started on the macarons (side note- macarons weren’t actually invented in France).
 Plus you can bet that when you leave the city of light, you’ll soon be craving that €3 glass of wine you had under the heated lamp on the terrace, or that freshly baked baguette you shared with your best friend.